Skip to content

 The company’s actual place of business (establecimiento principal) can differ from the registered office, but both addresses must be maintained in the corporate records and updated with the AEAT when they change.

-Sector-specific licences and regulated activities
+Sector-specific licences and foreign investment notifications

 Why choose BMC for your Spanish company formation?